Michel Foucault [PITR] by Inge Knoff | flickr ccbync2 licence

 Taylor, Dianna (2014a).
 Introduction: Power, freedom and subjectivity in Dianna Taylor (ed.)
 Michel Foucault.
 Key concepts.
 Abingdon: Routledge.

 How to cite this piece: Smith, M. K. (2020).
-Michel Foucault: Power, subjectivity and education, the encyclopaedia of informal education. [http://infed.org/mobi/michel-foucault-power-subjectivity-and-education/.
+Michel Foucault: Power, subjectivity and education, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/michel-foucault-power-subjectivity-and-education/.
 Retrieved: insert date]

 Last Updated on